wabarr/PAPER/_people/paulette-ma.md

 username: paulette
 ---

-Paulette is a senior at GWU.
-Paulette is a major contributer to the 3D comparative osteology collection project.
+Alum: As an undergraduate at GW, Paulette was a major contributer to the 3D comparative osteology collection project, scanning many of the collections in the SEH Paleo lab.